History

 In addition to general University requirements, students seeking the B.A. in History must meet the requirements listed below.

-Majors are required to take and pass with a "C" or higher, HIS 3002 The Historian's Craft; HIS 3930 Junior Seminar; and HIS 4935 Senior Seminar
+A minimum grade of "C" is required in all major courses, including HIS 3002 The Historian's Craft; HIS 3930 Junior Seminar; and HIS 4935 Senior Seminar

 Students in History are assessed in the Senior Seminar.
 In the Senior Seminar, students will work closely with the instructor to create a substantial and original research paper based on primary sources.
 This course requires the student to utilize a broad range of skills required of a historian and is assessed according to the department's ALC.